 Take yourself back – the year is 2000 and the European Commission is making an agreement with its US counterparts on a mechanism that would protect the personal data of EU citizens transferred to the US by US-based companies.
 The agreement was built on a self-certification method that allowed companies to declare they are protecting the personal data of EU citizens in line with the terms of the agreement.

-For more than a decade, organizations relied on the Safe Harbor agreement to move data from the EU to the US without having to rely on SCCs or other contractual obligations.
+For over a decade, organizations relied on the Safe Harbor agreement to move data from the EU to the US without having to rely on SCCs or other contractual obligations.
 However, in 2013 Edward Snowden revealed classified NSA documents to the wider world which shed light on the US government’s surveillance practices.

-A complaint regarding such access was duly issued by Max Schrems to the Irish Data Protection Commission (DPC) regarding Facebook’s data-sharing practices from its European office to its US headquarters.
+A complaint regarding such access was duly issued by Max Schrems to the Irish Data Protection Commission (DPC) regarding Facebook’s data sharing practices from its European office to its US headquarters.

 Following an escalation from the DPC to the CJEU, the Safe Harbor agreement was struck down - meaning organizations that relied on the agreement needed to put in place other contractual measures to ensure that personal data was protected to the same standard as provided by the Data Protection Directive.

 Less than six months after the invalidation of the Safe Harbor agreement, parties in the EU and US began negotiations over a new framework to offer stronger protections for EU citizens’ personal data.
-In July 2016, the European Commission formally adopted the EU-US Privacy Shield – allowing organizations to once again be able to transfer the personal data of EU citizens to the US in reliance of this mechanism.
+In July of 2016, the European Commission formally adopted the EU-US Privacy Shield – allowing organizations to once again be able to transfer the personal data of EU citizens to the US in reliance of this mechanism.

 During this time, Max Schrems had already filed a second complaint with the DPC.
 On this occasion, focused on Facebook’s use of SCCs to transfer personal data from the EU to the US.
 Again, the complaint was referred to the CJEU along with 11 questions for the court to address.
 Among them was whether the recently adopted Privacy Shield was a suitable mechanism for protecting EU personal data from US government agencies.